chrysomallos/lor-deck-encoder/README.md

 ## Test

-To call the test first check out project and run `yarn install`.
+To run the test, first check out the project and then execute `yarn install`.

 Included code tests: